jimangel/jimangel.io/content/posts/2022-12-23-vmware-homelab-2023-p2-install.md

 ---
 # not too long or too short (think G-search)
-title: "VMware homelab 2023 (Part 1): Considerations when building a NUC VMware homelab"
+title: "VMware homelab 2023 [Part 2]: How to install vSphere 7.0 (ESXi / vCenter) on a NUC 11"
 date: 2022-12-23
 # description is usually what's used in a google snippet
 # informs and interests users with a short, relevant summary of what a particular page is about.